ChrisGrattoni/partitionoptimizer/README.md

 ### What Does This Program Do?

-The Student Partition Optimization Tool for Schools uses a genetic algorithm to assign each student at your school to an A/B/C/D group in a way that facilitates physical distancing in as many classrooms as possible.
-A course at your school will be classified as "In Compliance" if it meets the following criteria:
+The Student Partition Optimization Tool for Schools uses a genetic algorithm to assign each student at your school to a subgroup in a way that facilitates physical distancing in as many classrooms as possible.
+This program supports partitioning students into 2 subgroups (an A/B partition) or 4 subgroups (an A/B/C/D partition).
+For an A/B/C/D partition, a course at your school will be classified as "In Compliance" if it meets the following criteria:

 1. No more than 9 students in any one letter group, more explicitly:
 	-No more than 9 A's